knassen/personal-tech/README.md

 # personal-tech

-This is my university personal website, which was deleted in 2024 when they shut down the AFS system.
+This is my university personal website, which was deleted in 2024 when they shut down their AFS system.

 It is now at: https://knassen.github.io/personal-tech/